What is Ammonium Nitrate and Why Can It Be So Dangerous?

 What is ANFO?

-ANFO is formed when Ammonium Nitrate is mixed with primary explosives such as fuel oil or aluminium powder.
+ANFO is formed when Ammonium Nitrate is mixed with primary explosives such as fuel oil or aluminum powder.
 Used in coal mining, quarrying, civil infrastructure, and metal mining, ANFO is low cost and easy to use compared with other industrial explosives.
 That said, ANFO is highly explosive and if mismanaged or incorrectly stored, can result in unanticipated and catastrophic combustion fires and explosions.

 How Can Ammonium Nitrate Be So Dangerous?